8

 Strong Communication Skills

-As a Chief of Staff, you are working across many different people inside an organization—from the cafeteria to the board room.
+As a chief of staff, you are working with many different people inside an organization—from the cafeteria to the board room.
 This means you need strong communication skills in order to get your points across clearly and be able to adapt when needed.
 You also need to have good written communication skills because you may have to write emails or speeches for the CEO.

 A Meetings Master